sysrqio/obsidian-ai-vault-assistant/README.md

 ## Installation

+### Desktop
 1. Copy this folder to `.obsidian/plugins/gemini-assistant/`
 2. Run `npm install` to install dependencies
 3. Run `npm run build` to compile
 4. Enable the plugin in Obsidian settings

+### Mobile
+1. Install the plugin on desktop first (follow desktop installation steps)
+2. Sync your vault to mobile (via Obsidian Sync or manual sync)
+3. Enable the plugin in mobile Obsidian settings
+4. The plugin works on both iOS and Android

 ## Configuration